-See further information on submitting an application.
+For further information on submitting an application read How applicants use the Funding Service.

 Additional info

 Research and innovation impact

 Impact can be defined as the long-term intended or unintended effect research and innovation has on society, economy and the environment; to individuals, organisations, and the wider global population.